qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   17-by-17 reward table enumerates each pair of encoding times plus never encoding.
   Unit tests verify the literal online distribution, reward gradients, endpoint rollout equality, endpoint learnability, and reproducible result serialization.
+- 2026-08-31: completed all three declared temporal-audit seeds.
+On 64 unseen DM mappings per seed, mean endpoint encoding probability was 0.9979 and the endpoint gap was 0.9977.
+Mean learned reward was 0.6551, compared with 0.4896 for never and 0.5145 for matched-random-one encoding.
+From update 800 to 1,000, endpoint probability changed by 0.0010 and reward by 0.00011, indicating practical convergence.
+The neural exact-state policy is therefore the next gate.